-A copy of the complete report is available for purchase from TECHnalysis Research.
+Highlights of the study are available in slide format here and a copy of the complete report along with a pivot table is available for purchase from TECHnalysis Research.
 For additional information, please e-mail the author at firstname.lastname@example.org.

 Founded by technology market research veteran Bob O’Donnell, TECHnalysis Research, LLC provides strategic consulting and market research services to the technology industry and professional financial community.
 Building on a deep understanding of critical technology and business trends, in conjunction with hard-hitting, original research, the firm provides unique "out-of-the-box" perspectives that are still grounded in the practical realities of the technology, media and telecom markets.

-You can download a copy of this press release in Microsoft Word format here.
+You can download a copy of this press release in PDF format here.

 You can find the latest media coverage of Bob O'Donnell and TECHnalysis Research at the link below.

 One of the many unfortunate fallouts from all the recent hacking scandals is the harsh realization that privacy in the age of the Internet is now essentially gone.